LEXXSAS/LEXXSAS/README.md

 > I am a Frontend Developer

 - 💬 I work as a technical support specialist
-- :telescope: I'm studying web development.
-I write websites.
-I am interested in modern technologies
+- :telescope: I'm studying web development, write websites, scripts and interested in modern technologies